33 ACT to SAT Score Conversion

 With a 33 ACT, you already have a very strong score.
 It places you above 98% of test-takers, making you competitive at nearly all universities.
 For most students, retaking the ACT is unnecessary.

-A college admissions expert notes that a 33 ACT "enables you to apply to every college in the country and be competitive… even the most selective institutions."
-At ultra-selective schools like Harvard and Yale, a 33 is above their 25th-percentile score (usually 32) and only slightly below the 75th (usually 34–35).
+A 33 ACT enables you to apply to every college in the country and be competitive, even the most selective institutions.
+At ultra-selective schools like Harvard and Yale, a 33 is above their 25th-percentile score (usually 32) and only slightly below the 75th (usually 34-35).

-However, if you're aiming for the absolute top-tier schools (where 75th percentile ACT scores are 35-36), you could consider a retake.
+However, if you are aiming for the absolute top-tier schools (where 75th percentile ACT scores are 35-36), you could consider a retake.
 Only do this if you believe you can boost your score with reasonable effort.

 What about taking the SAT?
-Many students double up and sit for both, but it's optional.
+Many students double up and sit for both, but it is optional.
 If you have access to practice, try a digital SAT practice test to see how you score.

 The advice from test prep pros is to "take a timed full-length practice test of each type" and compare results.
 Some students find they do slightly better on one format.

-For example, if you prefer having more time per question (the SAT offers about 41–44% more time per question than the ACT) or you're more comfortable with the SAT's built-in formulas and calculator on all math problems, you might lean toward the SAT.
+For example, if you prefer having more time per question (the SAT offers about 41-44% more time per question than the ACT) or you are more comfortable with the SAT's built-in formulas and calculator on all math problems, you might lean toward the SAT.

 A 33 ACT gives you access to a wide range of colleges.
 At state flagships and large public universities, a 33 is usually above or near the middle of admitted students.
 For example, public universities like the University of Florida or Georgia Tech often report mid-50% ACT ranges that include the upper 20s to low 30s, so a 33 would make you very competitive.
 Likewise, many private universities have similar ranges.